chapzq77/deepframeworks/README.md

 **Other strengths**

-* Theano is more platformy than the other frameworks.
+* Theano seems more platformy than the other frameworks.
 There are several high-level toolkits that are built on top of Theano such as [Blocks](https://github.com/mila-udem/blocks), [Keras](https://github.com/fchollet/keras), etc. to make Theano easier to use for certain class of users (e.g. ones who are more familiar with the layerwise design of Caffe and Torch).
-[2.5]
 * Cross-platform: it works on Windows.
 Yikes!

 ###Weaknesses